smithclay/otlp2parquet/docs/configuration.md

 For managing multiple environments or more complex setups, a TOML file is the recommended approach.

+> **Note:** Apache Iceberg is configured exclusively via environment variables.
+See the [Apache Iceberg documentation](../storage/iceberg.md#configuration) for a complete list of settings.

 The application automatically looks for `config.toml` or `.otlp2parquet.toml` in the current directory.
 You can also specify a path via the `OTLP2PARQUET_CONFIG` environment variable.

 **Example `config.toml`:**